Are you struggling with making balanced meals kid-friendly?

 For many of my clients and their families, eating more fruits and vegetables can be a huge challenge.
-Under-eating foods that are rich in vitamins and minerals can contribute to deficiencies, chronic disease, and weight management issues.
-There are multiple factors contributing to the adult and childhood obesity rates, however I believe the excessive amounts of processed foods is a big contributor.
+What’s more, under-eating foods that are rich in vitamins and minerals can contribute to deficiencies, chronic disease, and malnutrition.
 One of the first things I prioritize with family meal planning is rearranging the plate to include more plant-based foods.
+It’s important to make it fun and nutritious for the whole family!

 5 Tips for Healthier Family Meals:

-- Make it fun or a game.
-Get creative, it could be as simple as reading a book or creating an activity.
+- Make choosing fruits and veggies a fun experience or a game.
+Firstly, get creative, it could be as simple as reading a book or creating a food focused activity.
 Try Dr. Seuss’s Green Eggs and Ham and add spinach to eggs.
-Make it a game, like wearing green or red to the grocery store and have your child pick out a piece of produce to match the color they are wearing.
+Secondly, make it a game, like wearing green or red to the grocery store and have your child pick out a piece of produce to match the color they are wearing.

 3. Give them the opportunity and independence to choose.
 My favorite way to add vegetables is using them as toppings to familiar and fun meals.
 For example, on taco or pizza night, have multiple festive bowls full of veggie toppings for the kids to pick out what they want.
 This gives them independence, control and more choices.
 It’s important to respect your child’s appetite as well vs. forcing them to eat the healthier items on their plate.